AlexSzatmary/bake/README.md

 following in the project directory:

 * An empty directory named `batch`
+* A bake parameter (bp) file that describes which parameters should be varied and substituted.

+It also helps to have a `bake.cfg` file, but it is not necessary if bake's defaults work for you, but can save you from typing some common options each time you use bake.
+See the section, `Configuration`, in this file, for more information.

+You can then enter keys anywhere in your code files, and, when bake operates, it will substitute those keys for the values in the bp file.

+### Configuration

+Bake will consult the file `bake.cfg` if it is present.
+The one in the poisson example is a good template.
+By default, bake identifies keys enclosed in `@` signs, like this: `@key@`.
+It's important to make keys not look like the code or configuration files they are embedded in, so you may want to change this option.
+So, for example, if you wanted your keys to have the format `<key>`, your bake.cfg would look like,

+    [format]
+    key_start: <
+    key_end: >

+You need to tell bake which files to edit.

-* A `bake.cfg` file; you can use the one in the cookie and poisson examples.
-Edit it so that `code_files` indicates the files you'll want bake to edit.
+Edit it so that
+`bake_files` indicates the files you'll want bake to edit.
 This list should be comma-separated but with no spaces.
 It can span more than one line, using a `\` at the end of each line.
-* A bake parameter (bp) file that describes which parameters should be varied and substituted.

-You can then enter keys anywhere in your code files, and, when bake operates, it will substitute those keys for the values in the bp file.
+you can use the one in the poisson example.

 ### How you can help the bake project